jackd248/typo3-heatmap/README.md

 3. Display the heatmap within your dashboard.
 ![Show widget in the dashboard](Documentation/Images/widget.jpg "Show widget in the dashboard")

+### Custom Heatmap Widgets

+You can register your own heatmap widgets by implementing a [custom data provider](./Documentation/DataProviders.md).

 ## 🧑‍💻 Contributing